I. Publication and Authorship

 - Authors submit their manuscripts electronically, via the e-mail address stated above.

-- First (informal) evaluation of all submitted texts is performed by the editorial board.
-Formal requirements are evaluated in the context of the journal’s guidelines for authors and its focus, whereas it is possible to reject the texts or to demand their re-elaboration, amendment or revision (e.g. formal, factual, lingual, etc.) before sending them to the reviewers.
+- The first (informal) evaluation of all submitted texts is performed by the Editorial Board.
+Formal requirements are evaluated in the context of the Journal’s Guidelines for Authors and its focus, whereas it is possible to reject the texts or to demand their re-elaboration, amendment or revision (e.g. formal, factual, lingual, etc.) before sending them to the reviewers.

 - Reviewers should assess the qualities of the texts objectively.

-- List of the reviewers is accessible via the journal’s website.
-Criteria of selection of specific reviewers include their professional orientation, research specialization, and experience in relation to thematic focus of the reviewed text and corresponding foreign language skills – all reviewers have to be able to use academic English proficiently.
+- The list of the reviewers is accessible via the Journal’s website.
+Criteria of selecting specific reviewers include their professional orientation, research specialisation, and experience in relation to thematic focus of the reviewed text and corresponding foreign language skills – all reviewers have to be able to use academic English proficiently.

 IV.
 Editorial Responsibilities

-- The editorial board consists of foreign and domestic media theorists, communication researchers and scholars.
-All members of the editorial board are affiliated with domestic and foreign universities, research centres, academic or professional organisations.
+- The Advisory Board consists of foreign and domestic media theorists, communication researchers and scholars.
+All members of the Advisory Board are affiliated with domestic and foreign universities, research centres, academic or professional organisations.

 V. Publishing Ethics Issues

 - All types of data published in Communication Today must be known in public, freely accessible and legally published; they must not be the subjects of state, banking or other confidence according to the legislation of the Slovak Republic, mainly according to the Act No. 211/2000 Coll. on Free Access to Information.